HinodeXRT/xrtpy/joss/paper.md

  - Light Leak Correction: The 'remove_lightleak' function is designed to eliminate light leak (visible stray light) from XRT synoptic composite images.
 This results in cleaner and more precise images suitable for in-depth analysis.

- - Abundance Model: XRTpy supports multiple abundance sets, including CHIANTI Coronal abundances, Hybrid abundances (based on Fludra and Schmelz [1999]), and Photospheric abundances (based on [@Grevesse:2007]).
+ - Abundance Model: XRTpy supports multiple abundance sets, including CHIANTI Coronal abundances, Hybrid abundances (based on [Fludra-and-Schmelz:1999]), and Photospheric abundances (based on [@Grevesse:2007]).
 Researchers have the flexibility to select the abundance sets model that best aligns with their research requirements.

+XRTpy's capabilities are designed to empower researchers and scientists to fully exploit the potential of XRT data, offering the scientific community a unique opportunity to study the Sun's dynamic and complex behavior in a user-friendly and efficient manner.

 ![Figure 1: The Effective area for all XRT filters plotted using XRTpy. .\label{fig:Figure 1}](xrtpy_effective_area_plot.pdf)